Skip to main content

 What Is Considered Genetic Information?

-To fully appreciate the scope of GINA’s protections, it is important to understand the precise definition of under the law.
+To fully appreciate the scope of GINA’s protections, it is important to understand the precise definition of genetic information under the law.
 This definition forms the bedrock of your rights in a wellness assessment context.
 The law is specific, creating a clear line between what is protected and what is not.

 Your own physiological data from a biometric screening, such as your current cholesterol levels, blood pressure, or blood glucose, are generally not considered genetic information in and of themselves.
 They are measurements of your present state of health.